googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/frontend.md

 This tutorial provides a very basic Game Frontend scaffold (`$TUTORIALROOT/frontend`) that periodically generates batches of fake Tickets, adds them to Open Match, and polls these Tickets for Assignment.
 Once an Assignment is received it emits a log with the Assignment details (as a proxy for returning the Assignment to the Player) and deletes the Ticket from Open Match.

+{{% alert title="Note" color="info" %}}
-**Note:** Under production environment, polling each Ticket for Assignment is not recommended.
+Under production environment, polling each Ticket for Assignment is not recommended.
 We recommend using event handlers/listeners to communicate Assignments result to the Game Frontend.
+{{% /alert %}}

 ## Links to API Definitions for this tutorial